-- Whether the measured noise levels are typical for events at The Newbury given that only one event was monitored - What the noise levels are when there is recorded music such as a DJ on the terrace at The Newbury - What the noise levels arising from customers voices using the outside spaces at all of the licenced premises will be during the summer months
+- Whether the measured noise levels are typical for events at The Newbury given that only one event was monitored.
+This has been addressed above what was measured we considered a worst-case scenario, therefore proposed mitigation based on such level is considered a reasonable approach. - What the noise levels are when there is recorded music such as a DJ on the terrace at The Newbury.
+As above it is unlikely that the playback of recorded music would be any worse than the noise levels that were recorded for amplified live music for the reasons previously mentioned.

+What the noise levels arising from customers voices using the outside spaces at all of the licenced premises will be during the summer months.
+An assessment of patron noise was not included previously but has since been included in the updated report attached (report ref: 7129_001M_6-0_DM).